 ·Unscented baby wipes

-●Bath TIME!
 Sure you can purchase a baby bathtub, BUT your kids can also carry their baby into the shower or bath with them.
-You will want to have the more gentle, baby bath products like:
+You will want to have on hand more gentle version of baby bath products for:

-●Clothing Mom/Dad will probably bring enough clothes for your grandbaby—of course that doesn’t mean you can’t go shopping for more!
+Mom/Dad will probably bring enough clothes for your grandbaby.
+Of course that doesn’t mean you can’t go shopping for more!
 There are such CUTE and ADORABLE little girl and little boy outfits nowadays!
 And in all cases, they’ll need to be washed!
-I used Ivory Soap to wash my babies clothes because it was more baby-friendly.
+I used Ivory Soap to wash my babies’ clothes because it was more tender, baby skin-friendly.
 You can ask what the parents prefer or just get some type of:

 ·Gentle laundry detergent

-●Feeding Mom is probably breastfeeding, but even so, she may be pumping so Dad, caregivers—or grandparents—can offer baby a bottle.
-Breastfeeding is very personal and Mom’ll probably bring all the gear she uses with her—the pump, bottles, cleaning equipment, and bottle warmer.
+Mom is probably breastfeeding, but even so, she may be pumping so Dad, caregivers—or grandparents—can offer baby a bottle.
+Breastfeeding is very personal and Mom’ll probably bring all the gear she uses with her: the pump, bottles, cleaning equipment, and bottle warmer.
 In addition, you might want a couple:

-●Baby gear –your grandbaby will have their car seat/car carrier with them whether they’re travelling by car and/or plane.
-They may bring a stroller as well because carrier’s snap into them easily.
+Your grandbaby will have their car seat/car carrier with them whether they’re travelling by car and/or plane.
+They may bring a stroller as well because carrier’s easily snap into them.
 Additional gear you might want to consider having on hand:

 ·Portable high chair